NickPax/my-website/_structures/abbreviations.md

 E.g. It was No. 42.

 NOTE
-Use a comma with *e.g.* and *i.e.* when what follows is a fragment:
+Use a comma with *e.g.* and *i.e.* when what follows is a fragment.
 E.g. He was proud of his work; i.e., in connection with government.

 Use a semicolon with *e.g.* and *i.e.* when what follows is a complete sentence: